Call4Cloud | MMP-C | Autopilot | Device Preparation

 +1 One good old Windows XP Genuine Microsoft Software Notification

-With those 2 screenshots in the back of our minds, let’s take a look at the good old days when Windows XP needed to activate itself to become genuine
+With those two screenshots in the back of our minds, let’s take a look at the good old days when Windows XP needed to activate itself to become genuine

 4. The good Old XP Days

-To activate Windows XP, the device needed to hand over The Installation ID to Microsoft.
+To activate Windows XP, the device needs to hand over the Installation ID to Microsoft.
 This “Installation ID” was based upon the Hardware Hash (sounds familiar right?) and the Product ID.
 Let’s start with the Hardware Hash.
 The HH was calculated during the installation of Windows XP.
-This Hardware Hash was based upon some components
+This Hardware Hash was based on some components

 *When there is a significant hardware change you couldn’t activate Windows XP.

-*When there is a significant hardware change Autopilot isn’t working…
+*When there is a significant hardware change, Autopilot doesn’t work.

 Conclusion